alcoat/yacana/README.md

 Yacana is designed for both *beginners* and *advanced* AI users.

-It features a simple OOP API with a **smooth learning curve**, while also offering advanced runtime LLM configurations when needed.
+It features a **simple** OOP API with a **smooth learning curve**, while also offering advanced runtime LLM configurations when needed.

-The real strength of the framework lies in its ability to deliver impressive results with open-source models, even small ones, making **tool calling effortless with any LLM**.
+The real strength of the framework lies in its ability to bring **tool calling to every LLM**, even tiny ones that have not been fine-tuned for this.
+It was **made to power open-source LLMs** from the ground up but works equally well with **any OpenAI models**.

 Yacana offers a **guided workflow** approach or **multi-turn chat** for production-grade capabilities, leveraging what we typically call '*Agents*'.
 However, Yacana takes a different approach to Agents compared to other frameworks, focusing more on chaining Tasks together rather than on the Agents themselves.